A1Liu/nyu---csci-201-cso/syllabus.md

 * Able to help, but not hurt, your final grade.

 ### 7.1 Homework Numbering
 Homeworks are numbered by the class in which they are assigned.
 So any homework given today is homework #1.
 Even if I do not give homework today, any homework assigned next class would be homework #2.
-So the homework present in the notes for lecture #n is homework #n (even if I inadvertently forgot to write it to the upper left board).\n
+So the homework present in the notes for lecture #n is homework #n (even if I inadvertently forgot to write it to the upper left board).

 ### 7.2 Doing Labs on non-NYU Systems
 You may *develop* (i.e., write and test) lab assignments on any system you wish, e.g., your laptop.
-However, ...
+However...

 * You are responsible for any non-nyu machine.
 I extend deadlines if the nyu machines are down, not if yours are.
 So you should back up on an nyu server any work done on your personal computers.
 * You should test your assignments on the nyu systems, for this class that means <span style="background-color:pink">courses2.cims.nyu.edu</span>.
 More on how to do this later.
 If some confusion arises, I can (and do) believe dates on courses2 and friends.
 I can **not** believe dates on your laptop since you can change them backwards in time.
 * In an ideal world, a program written in a high level language such as Python, Java, C, or C++ that works on one system would also work on any other system.
 Sadly, this ideal is not always achieved, despite marketing claims to the contrary.
 So, although you may *develop* your lab on any system, you must ensure that it *runs* on courses2, which the TAs will use when grading your labs.
-You submit your labs using "NYU Classes".\n
+You submit your labs using "NYU Classes".

 ### 7.3 Obtaining Help with the Labs
 Good methods for obtaining help include

 1. Asking me during office hours (see my home page for my hours).
 2. Asking the mailing list.
 3. Asking another student.
 4. But ...
-\t<span class = "big-deal">Your lab must be your own.</span>
+  <span class = "big-deal">Your lab must be your own.</span>
-\tThat is, each student must submit a unique lab.
-Naturally, simply changing comments, variable names, etc. does **not** produce a unique lab.\n
+  That is, each student must submit a unique lab.
+Naturally, simply changing comments, variable names, etc. does **not** produce a unique lab.
 ### 7.4 Computer Language Used for Labs
-This course uses the C computer language.\n
+This course uses the C computer language.
 ## 8 A Grade of Incomplete
 The rules for incompletes and grade changes are set by the school> and not the department or individual faculty member.
 The rules set by CAS can be found in <http://cas.nyu.edu/object/bulletin0608.ug.academicpolicies.html>, which states: